vuejs/pinia/docs/core-concepts/actions.md

 ## Accessing other stores actions

-To use another store, you can directly _use it_ inside of the _getter_:
+To use another store, you can directly _use it_ inside of the _action_:

 ```js
 import { useAuthStore } from './auth-store'